SonarSonic/DrawingBotV3/docs/source/pfms.rst

 Sketch Cubic Beziers
 ======================
 Transforms an image into `Cubic Bézier curves <https://en.wikipedia.org/wiki/B%C3%A9zier_curve#Cubic_B%C3%A9zier_curves>`_ using brightness data, by first finding the darkest line and then finding the darkest position for the two control points.
-It uses more accurate "Bresenham" calculations which results in longer processing times but increased precision.
+It uses more accurate "Bresenham" calculations which results in increased precision but longer processing times.

 .. image:: images/pfms/sketch_cubicbeziers_1.jpg
     :width: 300pt